junian/dotfiles/docs/README.md

 ## License

-This work is licensed under [Public Domain / Unlicense](https://github.com/junian/dotfiles/blob/master/LICENSE).
+This work is licensed under [MIT](https://github.com/junian/dotfiles/blob/master/LICENSE).
 This means you can do whatever you want with it for free, personal or commercial purposes, with or without attribution.